 In even more simple terms, NLP can be looked at as a way to understand what makes people tick and a technique to help change disempowering behaviours.

-So, you will appreciate that it can be a very useful tool when it comes to mastering the art of building rapport, framing effective communications and encouraging behaviour change – fundamental skills required of life coaches.
+So, you will appreciate that it can be a very useful tool when it comes to mastering the art of building rapport, framing effective communications, and encouraging behaviour change – all fundamental skills required of life coaches.